 Each week, you will be asked to read (and re-read) your classmates’ short stories, provide comments, and discuss in detail what works and what doesn’t work.
 One way to improve as a writer is to see where other writers succeed, and where they don’t.
 We will discuss the art of giving helpful critique, and there will be weekly discussions of published short stories, all intended to stir up new ideas and inspire fresh creativity.

 We will set up the workshop schedule on the first day of class.
 In order to give the class a chance to read and comment on your work, your short story will be due one week before your scheduled workshop.
 You will bring enough copies for each student and the instructor.
 Then during the next class, we will discuss the work submitted from the week before.
 You will receive responses from each of your classmates, as well as from the instructor, who will detail things that are working well and suggestions for improvement.

 Stories should be no longer than 15 double-spaced pages.
-This class is open to beginning and experienced writers.

 Please select your membership option below.

 You must have a current membership to take any discount on classes